en3sis/hans/README.md

 # 🤖 Hans - Discord Bot

+Hans is built with a modular architecture that makes it easy to add and remove functionality on the fly, empowering you to create a bot tailored to your community's needs.

-Discord Bot build with [Discord.JS](https://discord.js.org/#/), [TypeScript](https://www.typescriptlang.org/), and lots of ❤️
+Built with [Discord.JS](https://discord.js.org/#/), [TypeScript](https://www.typescriptlang.org/), and lots of ❤️

-### Invite hans to your server
+## Invite hans to your server

 Bring Hans to your Discord server and start using his available features right away by inviting it to your server [here 🔗](https://discord.com/api/oauth2/authorize?client_id=403523619222847488&permissions=0&scope=bot%20applications.commands).
 It's using the latest `hans:nightly` image with the latest features.

-The list of commands can be found [here 🔗](https://github.com/en3sis/hans/wiki/Commands) and, the list of functionalities can be found [here 🔗](https://github.com/en3sis/hans/wiki/Functionality)
+The list of commands & plugins can be found [here 🔗](https://github.com/en3sis/hans/wiki/Commands-&-Plugins)

----

-# Developing Hans
+### Developing Hans

 > 🪬 **NOTE**: Please consider opening an issue and PR for bugs, suggestions or new features.